logo

 Cooking at Home: A Non-negotiable Tool to Optimize Health

-One of the most powerful tools you must optimize your health is your diet.
+One of the most powerful tools for optimizing your health is a balanced diet.

 Cooking does not have to be intimidating or complicated.

 The more you make cooking at home a part of your life, the easier it will become, and the more you will appreciate how it feels.
-A May 2023 study found that in 2022, Americans spent 20% of their budget on eating out, which was estimated to be 70.1 billion each month.
-In fact, they spend more on eating out than eating at home.
+A May 2023 study found that in 2022, Americans spent 20% of their budget on eating out, estimated to be $70.1 billion per month.
+In fact, they spend more on eating out than on eating at home.
 Why?
 Time?
-50% of Americans say they hate to cook.
+Fifty percent of Americans say they dislike cooking.

-If you do not cook your food most of the time, you will not control your weight.
-When we avoid cooking meals at home, we eat food someone else prepares.
+If you do not cook your own food most of the time, you will not be able to control your weight.
+When we avoid cooking meals at home, we eat food that someone else has prepared.
 These meals contain processed foods, increased sugar and salt levels, and vegetable seed oils.

-When we eat processed foods like this, we consume more calories.
+When we consume processed foods like this, we take in more calories.

-In fact, a study done by the NIH showed that eating processed foods was associated with consuming 500 extra calories to feel satiated (you know why they always serve bread at the table?).
+In fact, a study conducted by the NIH showed that consuming processed foods was associated with consuming 500 extra calories to feel satiated (which is why bread is often served at the table).

 When individuals consume whole foods prepared at home, they eat 400 fewer calories.

-While it may seem easier to just pick up take-out or grab a quick meal at your neighborhood restaurant, cooking from home does not need to be difficult or time-consuming.
+While it may seem easier to pick up takeout or grab a quick meal at your neighborhood restaurant, cooking from home doesn’t have to be complicated or time-consuming.
 A few foundational changes in your kitchen and planning methods can make it an easy habit to adopt.
 While it may take a little time on the front end, once you put the changes into place, it will be easier to continue this healthy habit.

-Spending a few hours cleaning your pantry, refrigerator, and freezer out and removing dated items, unrecognizable items, and unhealthy foods is the starting point.
+Spending a few hours cleaning out your pantry, refrigerator, and freezer, and removing dated items, unfamiliar foods, and unhealthy foods, is the starting point.
 Then, replace these items with some staples to make meal planning easier.
 One of the things we provided in our cookbook is a list of staples.
-Once you have these stocked, cooking at home is easy because you do not have to run out to the store whenever you want to plan a meal.
+Once you have these stocked, cooking at home is easy because you don’t have to run to the store whenever you want to plan a meal.
 Make sure you keep a record of the staples on your grocery list.
-Check to make sure you do not need to replace each week when you do your weekly grocery run.
+Check to ensure you don’t need to replace items each week during your weekly grocery run.

 Spending time over the weekend planning the meals for the week can help you succeed.

 A little planning time will make a big difference.
-Pick the recipes you want to make, check your staples list to see that you have the essential ingredients, and add any fresh ingredients to your grocery list.
+Select the recipes you want to make, check your staple list to ensure you have the essential ingredients, and add any fresh ingredients to your grocery list.
 Once you grocery shop, try to do any prep work ahead.

 This might include washing and chopping vegetables to prepare them for the week.
 Also, think about breakfast and lunch options.
 Dinner leftovers make great lunch options, so plan to have a little extra to take with you to work.
-While this may seem like a lot of time and effort, as you make this a regular activity, you will find it is a minimal time commitment.
+While this may seem like a lot of time and effort, as you make it a regular activity, you will find that it requires a minimal time commitment.

-No matter your cooking background, it is always best to start simply and commit to what you can initially achieve.
-If you have not been cooking at all, then commit to 2 meals a week, then increase as you become more proficient and comfortable.
+No matter your cooking background, it is always best to start and commit to what you can initially achieve.
+If you have not been cooking at all, start with 2 meals a week, then increase as you become more proficient and comfortable.
 Our goal is to help you on this quest.

-Check out our cooking classes or our cookbook which provides strategies to help you get your kitchen ready for success and simple recipes to make your weekly staples.
+Check out our cooking classes or our cookbook, which provides strategies to help you get your kitchen ready for success and simple recipes to make your weekly staples.
 No matter where you get your information, cooking at home is non-negotiable if you want to optimize your health.
-If you choose not to prioritize this, you will struggle with extra weight and inflammation despite your efforts to make healthy restaurant or ready-made choices.
+If you choose not to prioritize this, you will struggle with extra weight and inflammation, despite your efforts to make healthy choices at restaurants or with ready-made meals.
 Cooking is a key to taking control of your diet.

-Join us for the September 17th cooking class, where we will break down the steps to stocking your kitchen for success, tools to invest in, meal planning, and more, using the new Thrive cookbook recipes.
+Join us for our September 30th cooking class, where we will break down the steps to stocking your kitchen for success, including tools to invest in, meal planning, and more, using recipes from the new Thrive cookbook.
 Presentation, handouts, and tastings included!!

 Share